Hub-of-all-Things/doc/source/index.md

 ]
 ```

-### Finding Types by Name
+### Filtering Types

-You might need to extract some information about a particular Type, e.g. its id in the system.
-To do this, you can retrieve information about that Type using GET and specifying name of that Type.
-For example, to find the Type "PostalAddress", type `/type/type?name=PostalAddress&` just before the `access_token` in the GET line.
+You might need to extract some information about a particular Type, e.g. its ID in the system.
+To do this, you can retrieve information about that Type using a GET request and specifying name of that Type.
+For example, to find the Type “PostalAddress”, include the parameter `name=PostalAddress` in the URL.

-> Example of finding a particular Type:
+> Example of finding a particular Type by name:

 ``` shell
 curl -H "Content-Type: application/json" \